-After many years of occupational asbestos exposure, the inhaled fibers will leave the lungs permanently scarred
+After years of exposure, the inhaled asbestos fibers will leave permanent scars on the lungs

 Asbestosis is what doctors call an occupational lung disease caused by long-term exposure to asbestos while at work.
 The inhaled tiny airborne asbestos fibers get trapped within the air sacs (alveoli) of the lungs and cause irritation and subsequent scarring of the lung tissue.
 The longer a person is exposed to asbestos and the more fibers that enter the body, the greater the risk of developing asbestosis or other asbestos-related conditions.
 As this is a gradual process, the symptoms of asbestosis may not develop for over two decades after the exposure.
 By the time the signs of asbestosis appear, significant scarring of the lungs would have occurred making it quite stiff and more difficult to breathe.

 Since asbestosis is a progressive disease, breathing problems will get steadily worse, and in about 15% of people, severe shortness of breath and respiratory failure develop.
 Symptoms can be worse in those who smoke, and smoking combined with exposure to asbestos greatly increases the risk for lung cancer.

 Certain occupations put workers at high risk of coming into contact with asbestos, which can cause long term inflammation and scarring of the lungs: